moho07/Loop_store_monitoring/README.md

 pip install -r requirements.txt
 ```

 5. Setup a Postgresql database, and change the database credentials in the `main/settings.py` file.
-Refer to this [link](https://www.codementor.io/@engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb#3-configuring-postgres) to setup a PostgreSQL database.

-6. To populate the database with the data in .csv files in `scripts/data` directory, run the below command -
+6. To populate the database with the data in .csv files in `scripts/data` directory, run the following commands -

 ```
+python3 manage.py migrate
 python3 manage.py runscript load
 ```

 This will populate the database with all the required data before running the server.
+Note: It may take a long time to populate all the data

 7. After all the above steps are completed, run the below command to launch the server -